sbates130272/batesste-vllm-prefill-model/README.md

 ## Differences from Production vLLM

-This is a simplified educational model.
-Production vLLM includes:
+This is a simplified educational model that **matches the vLLM `KVCacheBlock` schema** from the [official documentation](https://docs.vllm.ai/en/latest/design/prefix_caching/).

+Production vLLM includes additional features:

-- **Advanced Hash Functions**: Parent hash + block tokens + position encoding
+- **Advanced Hash Functions**: Parent hash + block tokens + position encoding (our simulation uses simplified tuple hashing)
-- **LRU Eviction**: Automatic eviction when memory pressure occurs
-- **GPU Memory Management**: Actual CUDA memory allocation and management
+- **GPU Memory Management**: Actual CUDA memory allocation and management (we simulate with Python objects)
-- **Async Scheduling**: Sophisticated request batching and scheduling
+- **Async Scheduling**: Sophisticated request batching and scheduling (we process synchronously)
 - **Partial Block Handling**: More nuanced handling of partial blocks
+- **Doubly Linked List Operations**: Full O(1) free queue manipulations (we have the data structure but use simpler list operations)

 ## Use Cases